-- (e) At full build-out, the Project will include: (1) 1,100 to 2,150 new residential units, at least 30% of which will be on-site housing affordable to a range of low- to moderate-income households; (2) between 1 million and 2 million gross square feet of new commercial and office space; (3) rehabilitation of three significant contributing resources to the historic district; (4) space for small-scale manufacturing, retail, and neighborhood services; (5) transportation demand management on-site, a shuttle service, and payment of impact fees to the Municipal Transportation Agency that it will use to improve transportation connections through the neighborhood; (6) 9 acres of new open space, potentially including active recreation on rooftops, a playground, a market square, a central commons, and waterfront parks along the shoreline; (7) on-site strategies to protect against sea level rise; and (8) replacement studio space for artists leasing space in Building 11 in Pier 70 and a new arts space. - (f) While the DDA binds the Port and Developer, other City agencies retain a role in reviewing and issuing certain later approvals for the Project.
+- (e) At full build-out, the Project will include: (1) 1,100 to 2,150 new residential units, at least 30% of which, in the Affordable Housing Area that includes the 28-Acre Site and a portion of the 20th/Illinois Parcel, will be on-site housing affordable to a range of low- to moderate-income households as described in the Affordable Housing Plan in the DDA; (2) between 1 million and 2 million gross square feet of new commercial and office space; (3) rehabilitation of three significant contributing resources to the historic district; (4) space for small-scale manufacturing, retail, and neighborhood services; (5) transportation demand management on-site, a shuttle service, and payment of impact fees to the Municipal Transportation Agency that it will use to improve transportation connections through the neighborhood; (6) 9 acres of new open space, potentially including active recreation on rooftops, a playground, a market square, a central commons, and waterfront parks along the shoreline; (7) on-site strategies to protect against sea level rise; and (8) replacement studio space for artists leasing space in Building 11 in Pier 70 and a new arts space. - (f) While the DDA binds the Port and Developer, other City agencies retain a role in reviewing and issuing certain later approvals for the Project.
 Later approvals include approval of subdivision maps and plans for horizontal improvements and public facilities, design review and approval of new buildings under the SUD amendments, and acceptance of Developer's dedications of horizontal improvements and public facilities for maintenance and liability under the Subdivision Code.
-Accordingly, the City and Developer negotiated a development agreement for the Project (the "Development Agreement"), a copy of which is in Board File No. 170863 and incorporated in this ordinance by reference. - (g) Development of the 28-Acre Site in accordance with the DDA and the Development Agreement will help realize and further the City's goals to restore and revitalize the Union Iron Works Historic District, increase public access to the waterfront, increase public open space and community facilities within the neighborhood, increase affordable and market-rate housing, and create a significant number of construction and permanent jobs along the southeastern waterfront.
+Accordingly, the City and Developer negotiated a development agreement for the Project (the "Development Agreement"), a copy of which is in Board File No. 170863 and incorporated in this ordinance by reference.
+The DDA, the Development Agreement, the ICA, the Tax MOU, and all leases and vertical disposition development agreements that the Port enters into in accordance with the DDA are referred to collectively as the "Transaction Documents."

+(g) Development of the 28-Acre Site in accordance with the DDA and the Development Agreement will help realize and further the City's goals to restore and revitalize the Union Iron Works Historic District, increase public access to the waterfront, increase public open space and community facilities within the neighborhood, increase affordable and market-rate housing, and create a significant number of construction and permanent jobs along the southeastern waterfront.
 In addition, the Project will provide additional benefits to the public that could not be obtained through application of existing City ordinances, regulations, and policies.